correlllab/cu-droplet/README.md

-Droplets: The Correll Lab Swarm Robotics Platform
+Droplets: A Swarm Robotics Platform
 ==========

-The platform is envisioned to be a scalable robotics experimentation environment.
+The platform has been produced by the Correll Robotics Lab at the University of Colorado Boulder.
+It is envisioned to be a scalable robotics experimentation environment.

 TODO: Add Pictures once shells are finalized.